braveclojure/bcjobs-blog/source/2021-09-20-a-better-clojure-job-board.html.md

 on for over a year, will be good for companies, good for developers, and good for the entire Clojure community.

-### Subscription benefits
+## Sponsorship benefits

-There are three subscription levels available to companies: $75/month,
+There are three sponsorship levels available to companies: $75/month,
 $150/month, and $250/month.
-Paying for a subscription gives you greater
-exposure: paying companies are listed on the home page as "supporters", and their listings are highlighted and placed higher.
-Subscribing companies will also have their jobs tweeted and sent to the Brave Clojure Jobs mailing list.
+Paying for a sponsorship gives you greater exposure: paying companies are listed on the home page as "sponsors", and their listings are highlighted and placed higher.
+Sponsor companies will also have their jobs tweeted and sent to the Brave Clojure Jobs mailing list.

 Over time I want to continue increasing supporters' reach by placing listings in more channels.
 For example, on the [public product